Blessings to you all, and thank you for reading.

 Evan slammed down the receiver, “Jake, have you seen anyone new here?
 Anyone acting—different?”

-“Relax Evan,” Jake replied, “He might be below deck.
-I doubt anyone would hurt the kid.”
+“Relax Evan,” Jake replied, “He might be below deck, or perhaps running an errand?”

 “I’m going to go look for him!”
 Evan said, running out of the building.
 You better be alright Aleksei, he threatened.